ngreifer/cobalt/README.md

 data, `cobalt` only assesses balance, and does so particularly well.

-New features are being added all the time, following the cutting edge of methodolgocial work on balance assessment.
+New features are being added all the time, following the cutting edge of methodological work on balance assessment.
 As new packages and methods are developed, `cobalt` will be ready to integrate them to further our goal of simple, unified balance assessment.